ibnujakaria/protable/README.md

 # pro-table
-An data-table alternative written with modern javascript.
+A data-table alternative written with modern javascript.

 ## Create From Array